hooyuser/TextureNodes/docs/node_design.md

 ```
 The subtype of `PinTypeList` is called "pin data class".
 Every pin data class
 consists of two parts of data:
-- value data: the value of the pin, which can be uploaded to the uniform buffer on GPU
+- value data: numerical values, which can be uploaded to the uniform buffer on GPU
 - auxiliary data: the auxiliary data of the pin.

 Value data is necessary.
 Every pin data class is required to have the following members:
-- member type `value_t`: the type of the value of the pin
+- member type `value_t`: the type of the value data of the pin
-- member variable `value_t value`: the value of the pin
+- member variable `value_t value`: the value data of the pin

 Auxiliary data is optional and unconstrained.

 # Node Meta Class

 The compile time information about a node named `XXX` is stored in a `NodeXXX` class, which is called "node meta class".
-All nodes can be devide into three categories: `Image`, `Value` and `Shader`.
+All nodes can be divided into three categories: `Image`, `Value` and `Shader`.
 Which category a node belongs to is determined by the following inheritance relationship:

 - `NodeTypeBase`: the base class of all nodes
   - `NodeTypeImageBase`: the base class of all nodes in the `Image` category